SeabookChen/seabookchen.net/_posts/2013-05-26-create-a-custom-jekyll-404-page.md

 ---
-This article demonstrates how to create a custom Jekyll 404 page for Jekyll sites hosted on [GitHub Page][GitHub Page], things might be different if sites are hosted by other means.
+This article demonstrates how to create a custom Jekyll 404 page for Jekyll sites hosted on [GitHub Page][GitHub Page], things might be different if sites are hosted by other providers.
 Also it's worth noting that custom 404 pages will only work for sites which are using custom domains.